mpowney/m365may-admin/README.md

 # M365 May Admin

 This project is an admin interface used for the [M365 May online event](https://www.m365may.com).
 It enables people who are event co-ordinators to update session details.

-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and the [Typescript add-on](https://create-react-app.dev/docs/adding-typescript/).

 ## Pre-requisites

 This is one of three repo's used to deliver the M365 May session handling.
 The other two repo's are:
 * [M365 May Client](https://github.com/mpowney/m365may-client) client side code for attendees to browse sessions
 * [M365 May API](https://github.com/mpowney/m365may-api) API built as an Azure Function app container to anonymous and authenticated access to data

+The solution requires the following:
+* An event registered with [Sessionize](https://sessionize.com/) to organise the sessions of the event

+Additionally, the following API is used:
+* [Free IP Geolocation API](https://freegeoip.app/) to lookup geo location data from IP addresses of users

 ## Development environment